sroz9/Phoneutria-SSH-Bruteforce-Tool/README.md

 a Computer using SSH.
 Following things are to be rememberd when using PSSH:

-              1. If you're attempting to maliciously access a user account or organization's network to cause harm through financial or other motivations, then it is illegal.
+              1. Note that Bruteforcing can be Illegal based on intent.
               2. For any Legal issues caused by PSSH, the user of the Software is responsable.
-              Meaning that you should use this at your own risk!
-              3. This Tool can be very time consuming, as Phoneutria will need to guess both the username and the password.
+              3. This Tool can be very time consuming.
-              This Tool also does NOT have a 100% chance of successing.
               4. Phoneutria can, depending on the users PC, cause lag.

 # How to install and run?